Rappers’ Fiery Glastonbury Sets Prompt Government Reaction

 Festival Organizers Distance Themselves

 Big music festivals often find themselves at the center of heated debates, and this year’s Glastonbury was no exception.
-What started as a weekend of music and celebration turned controversial after two acts, Bob Vylan and Kneecap, made comments on stage that have sparked a police review and a strong backlash from government officials.
+What started as a weekend of music and celebration turned controversial after two acts, Bob Vylan and Kneecap, made comments on stage that sparked a police review and a strong backlash from government officials.
 Here’s what went down.

-On Saturday, rap punk duo Bob Vylan took to Glastonbury’s West Holts stage.
-During their set, frontman Bobby Vylan led chants of “free, free Palestine” before yelling “death, death to the IDF” - referring to the Israeli Defense Forces.
+On Saturday, rap-punk duo Bob Vylan took to Glastonbury’s West Holts stage.
+During their set, frontman Bobby Vylan led chants of “free, free Palestine” before yelling “death, death to the IDF,” referring to the Israeli Defense Forces.

 The performance was broadcast live on the BBC, and it wasn’t long before reactions poured in.
-The Israeli Embassy said on social media that it was “deeply disturbed by the inflammatory and hateful rhetoric.”
+The Israeli Embassy stated on social media that it was “deeply disturbed by the inflammatory and hateful rhetoric.”

-Meanwhile, the BBC admitted some of the language was - “deeply offensive” and included an on-screen warning about “very strong and discriminatory language.”
+Meanwhile, the BBC admitted that some of the language was “deeply offensive” and included an on-screen warning about “very strong and discriminatory language.”
 The broadcaster also announced that Bob Vylan’s performance wouldn’t be available to rewatch on BBC iPlayer.

 In a statement, Glastonbury organizers tried to distance themselves from the controversy, saying,